 A final word here is to put the camera away for at least a few hours each day, and just participate and help create all that Burning Man has to offer.

 I hope this post has helped you in some way.
 Feel free to give me feedback or ask questions below in the comment section.

-Check out my galleries from the last two burns: Burning Man 2015 Burning Man 2016, and more on Flicker at: 2015 , 2016 and on Instagram @davidjulianphotography
+Check out my galleries from the last two burns: Burning Man 2015 Burning Man 2016, on Flicker at: 2015 , 2016 and at Instagram @davidjulianphotography

 If you want help developing your great Burning Man shots, I offer Lightroom Mastery workshops via Skype.